pustotnik/curriculum-vitae/src/alexander-magola.md

 Nov 2006 — Oct 2007
 :   **Software Developer** at [Internet Service](https://inetss.ru/) [Russia, Novosibirsk]

-    Participated in startup project of drawing web application with ability of recognition of hand-drawn shapes.
+    Participated in a startup project of drawing web application with ability of recognition of hand-drawn shapes.
     Made experimental module of recognition (C++, OpenCV, Linux).

-    Was in a team of development of multi chat client-server application Avago supported audio and video.
-Was involved in development as for client side (C++, WTL, FFmpeg, MS Windows) as for server side (Java, Red5, MySQL, Linux) of the application.
+    Worked within a development team of a multi chat client-server application Avago supported audio and video streaming.
+Was involved in development of both client side (C++, WTL, FFmpeg, MS Windows) and server side (Java, Red5, MySQL, Linux) of the application.

     - **_Programming languages_**: C++, Java